AI Code Churn

 Where Reality Graph fits

-This analysis gives you
+This analysis provides

-- The bridge from churn to euros, via the cost model
+- A bridge to the cost model

-It does not give you
+It does not provide

-- A universal churn multiplier - '39%'-style figures lack sources
+- A universal churn multiplier

-- Certainty from one dataset - direction over gospel
+- Certainty from one vendor dataset

 FAQ